-For Investment Directors and Investment Managers, any movement from one established incentive award range to another must be fully documented in a request from the appropriate Managing Investment Directorsupervisor for review by to the Chief Operating Investment Officer and approval by the Chief Investment Officer, which identifies the specific criteria and justification for change.
-The Chief Investment Officer will carefully review and assess the criteria and determine if a schedule change is warranted.
-Once approved, the change request is forwarded to the Chief Executive Officer.
-Final approval of all schedule changes resides with the CEO.
+For Investment Directors and Investment Managers, any movement from one established incentive award range to another must be fully documented in a request from the appropriate supervisor for review by the Chief Operating Investment Officer and approval by the Chief Investment Officer.
+Final approval of all schedule changes resides with the Chief Executive Officer.